 - Intense, loud crying: This can sometimes include other verbal signs of distress like moaning, screaming, or gasping.

-- Flailing or stiff, jerky limbs: When your toddler gets this scared, their motor skills become less controllable, causing sudden movements as their brain tries to process the stress and get out of the terror.Sometimes a child may sit up or roll around, despite being deeply asleep.
+- Flailing or stiff, jerky limbs: When your child gets this scared, their motor skills become less controllable, causing sudden movements as their brain tries to process the stress and escape the terror.
+A child may sit up or roll around, despite being deeply asleep.

-Why Do Night Terrors Happen?
+Why Do Night Terrors Happen

 - Change of location: Staying in a different place like a motel or a friend’s house could also trigger a night terror.

 There’s no specific treatment for night terrors, which can be frustrating.
 However, there are still steps you can take to help control or reduce the episodes.